 Do you offer payment plans?

-We care about making sure you get the best dental treatment you deserve which is why we offer DentiCare Payment Plans as a convenient and easy way to budget and pay for your dental care.
+We care about making sure you get the best dental treatment you deserve which is why we offer two different payment plan options - DentiCare Payment Plans and ZipMoney Payment Plans - as convenient and easy way to budget and pay for your dental care.